ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle-parent/README.md

 We have a repositories section inside verdict-stem-runner's pom.xml which tells Maven how to download these SADL libraries from the above git repository.

+However, some developers have been putting a `<mirrorOf>*</mirrorOf>` in their .m2/settings.xml file.
+Redirecting all Maven downloads to the same mirror repository will prevent Maven from being able to download any jars from our sadl-snapshot-repository.
+You will have to remove that mirrorOf section before your build will finish successfully.

 ## Build the verdict-bundle programs